bitnami/charts/bitnami/etcd/README.md

 The [Bitnami etcd](https://github.com/bitnami/bitnami-docker-etcd) image stores the etcd data at the `/bitnami/etcd` path of the container.
 Persistent Volume Claims are used to keep the data across statefulsets.

 By default, the chart mounts a [Persistent Volume](http://kubernetes.io/docs/user-guide/persistent-volumes/) at this location.
 The volume is created using dynamic volume provisioning.
-See the [Configuration](#configuration) section to configure the PVC.
+See the [Parameters](#parameters) section to configure the PVC.

 ### Adjust permissions of persistent volume mountpoint